-TEACUP logs all output from the traffic generators, such as iperf or httperf.
-However, some of these tools only generate output after they completed.
-If the experiment duration is set shorter than the run-time of the tools, the resulting log file may be empty.
+TEACUP logs all output from traffic generators, such as iperf or httperf.
+Some of the tools used only generate output after they completed.
+If an experiment ends before a tool completed its task, the resulting log file may be empty.
 Possibly this issue could be mitigated by turning the stdout and stderr buffering off for these tools in future versions.